voidh7/Dmap/README.md

 Create a file named `config.py`:

-verbose = False   # True = display all HTTP responses initClear = False # True = clear the terminal at startup
+verbose = False   # True = display all HTTP responses

+initClear = False # True = clear the terminal at startup

+banner = True # Change to false in case you want to download figlet

 ---